vaeth/calc-extension/README.md

 Finally, it is possible to define variables with e.g. `a=...` and to use them.
 Variable names must only consist of English characters, numbers, or `_`.

-The whole syntax and operator precedence is inspired by the javascript specification.
+The whole syntax and operator precedence is inspired by javascript.
 However, the following things are new.

 There is a special variable name `#` which always refers to the result of the last (succesful) calculation.

-There are also special sequences which can occur anywhere in an expression and which cause options to switch (you can also switch them by the mouse and even save the options permanently in the preferences window).
+There are also special sequences which can occur anywhere in an expression and which cause options to switch (you can also switch them by the mouse).
+To modify options more permanently (also for future sessions even across browser restarts), you have to set them in the preferences window.

 - `'width:height'` default is 60:1
 - `"base"` switch output to base (2-36)